DNA is the molecule that carries genetic information in all living organisms.

 Proteins are the building blocks of life, and DNA plays a crucial role in their synthesis.
 The genetic code stored within our DNA is used to create proteins that carry out essential functions such as cell division, metabolism, and immunity.
 This process begins with transcription, where an enzyme called RNA polymerase reads the sequence of nucleotides on one strand of DNA and creates a complementary messenger RNA (mRNA) molecule.
 This mRNA then travels to ribosomes in the cytoplasm where it is translated into amino acids – the building blocks of proteins.

-This remarkable system ensures that all living organisms have access to precisely tailored proteins necessary for survival – allowing us to adapt quickly when faced with new environmental challenges or pathogens!
+This remarkable system ensures that all living organisms have access to precisely tailored proteins necessary for survival.

 What is a gene and how it is structured?

 The structure and function of genes can vary greatly between species; some may contain only a few hundred nucleotides while others may span millions!
-For example, humans possess around 20-25 thousand genes while fruit flies have just 14 thousand.
-Additionally, some organisms such as bacteria can even swap genetic material between individuals through processes like conjugation or transformation – allowing them to rapidly adapt to changing environments!
+Humans possess around 20-25 thousand genes while fruit flies have just 14 thousand.
+Additionally, some organisms such as bacteria can even swap genetic material between individuals through movements known as horizontal gene transfer – allowing them to rapidly adapt to changing environments!

 The function of genes is to code for specific proteins or traits.
-For example, humans have around 20-25 thousand genes which code for different characteristics such as eye color, hair texture, height etc. In addition to coding for physical traits, genes also influence behavior – up to 50% of human behavior is heritable!
-This means that certain behaviors can be passed down from generation to generation through genetic inheritance.
+Humans have around 20-25 thousand genes which code for different characteristics such as eye color, hair texture, height etc. In addition to coding for physical traits, genes also influence behavior – for example, people with the condition familial advanced phase sleep (FASPS) inherit a tendency to fall asleep and wake up unusually early – around 7-9 PM and 2-4 AM respectively.
+This and other behaviors can be passed down from generation to generation through genetic inheritance.

 In bacteria, horizontal gene transfer allows them to rapidly adapt by swapping genetic material between individuals through processes like conjugation or transformation – allowing them access to new sets of instructions encoded in DNA strands from other organisms.
 This process helps bacteria survive changing environments by providing them with new ways of responding quickly and efficiently.